WitherOrNot/cbs-docs/CBSInternals.md

 ### Component Naming Scheme

 Component folders in WinSxS use names, known as key forms, based on the `assemblyIdentity` tag in the component manifest.
-This scheme is as follows:
+The naming scheme is as follows:

 `<processorArchitecture>_<name>_<publicKeyToken>_<version>_<language>_<pseudokey>`